-The program is available only to students enrolled in undergraduate, day school programs at all campuses.
+The program is available only to students enrolled in undergraduate, day school programs at all campuses who enter the University by or before the term beginning June 2005.
 Continuing education, evening and graduate school students are not eligible.

 PAYMENT OPTIONS